Wooty-B/Project_BoxWine/README.md

 Download: https://github.com/Wooty-B/Project_BoxWine/releases/

 <a name="multi"/>

+### The following sections are here for manually installing the components that make up BoxWine, until this project matures, these will be posted here in the main README for convenience.

 ## Multiarch Setup

 Description: Some distributions have package managers and/or os level support for multiple architectures.
 This is required for enabling 32-Bit support which is needed by most Windows games.